EXECUTIVE DIRECTOR’S NOTE

-The big news this month is that you’re invited to a reception on Feb.
+The big news this month is that our tenants are invited to a reception on Feb.
 21 with the Tri-College Consortium’s Philly Program.
 (See the next item.)
 This brand-new pilot program has launched, and Friends Center is grateful to be the launchpad.

 Also, by now you’ve seen our zoning hearing notice by the front door.
 Today we received city approval to install two exterior signs on the main office building, identifying it as Friends Center.
 They should be installed in the next few months.
 Our goal is to make it easier for your volunteers, board members, event participants, and other guests to find us.